-A) rice.
+- A) rice.

-B) wristwatches.
+- B) wristwatches.

+- C) both products.

+- D) neither product.

-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade

 Special Feature: Solved Problem: Comparative Advantage and the Gains from Trade